 Setting up the Connection of your Board¶

 If a network cable is not an option, you can use WiFi.
-In order to connect your Raspberry Pi to your WiFi network, you have to indicate the SSID and password to it.
+To connect your Raspberry Pi to the WiFi network, provide the SSID and password to it.
 This can be accomplished with a smartphone or any other device with wireless capabilities.

 The first step is to wait a couple of minutes after boot up until you find a connection with SSID "Wifi Connect" and no password in your computer or smartphone:

 After you connect, a captive portal pops up on your phone:

 Enter the portal, select the WiFi network and enter the password.

-The Raspberry Pi now has your network credentials saved locally and will connect to that SSID after every reset automatically.
+The Raspberry Pi now has your network credentials saved locally and will automatically connect to that SSID after every reset.